kubenext/lissio/docs/plugins/content/docs/writing-plugins.md

 ## Register and Serve

-Registering and serving your plugin is the final step to get your plugin communicating with Octant.
+Registering and serving your plugin is the final step to get your plugin communicating with Lissio.
 This is also where you will pass in the name and description for the plugin.

 ```go